HarshaB45/SSABNUrban/README.md

 matplotlib==3.6.3

 # How to Run
+# In order to run this project on colab:

+- **Step 1:** Open an empty colab file
-Upload the datasets to the designated folder and run SSABNUrban.ipynb
+- ""Step 2:** Upload the datasets UrbanR162.mat and groundTruth_